Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_1_plan.md

 ## 11:00–12:30: [Command line 1](command1.md)

 What is a shell?
 How do we use it?
-In breakout groups, we begin working at command line by navigating through our filesystems a step at a time.
+In breakout groups, we begin working at the command line by navigating through our filesystems a step at a time.

 Time | Topic | Type
 ---- | ---- | ----